The Australian-headquartered promoter is in a period of rapid growth, seeing its team expand from 37 to 62 employees since May 2022

 The latest industry news to your inbox.

-Untitled’s touring team has worked on tours for the likes of Glass Animals, The Kooks, Hayden James and Wu-Tang Clan, as well as its established festivals such as Beyond The Valley, Wildlands and Grapevine Gathering.
+The touring team has worked on tours for the likes of Glass Animals, The Kooks, Hayden James and Wu-Tang Clan, as well as its established festivals such as Beyond The Valley, Wildlands and Grapevine Gathering.
+White says he is passionate about levelling the playing field for Australian talent.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.